 Prof. Roland Horne has written more than 90 technical papers, is the author of the book Modern Well Test Analysis and co-author of the book Discrete Fracture Network Modeling of Hydraulic Stimulation.
 He is an SPE Honorary Member, and a member of the National Academy of Engineering in the USA.

-Prof. Horne will conduct a 5-day course – Geothermal Reservoir Engineering – on August 24-28, 2020 in Singapore.
+Prof. Horne will conduct a 4-day webinar – Geothermal Reservoir Engineering– in October 6-9, 2020.
 If you want more information about this course, please contact LDI Training at email@example.com.

 He also conducts a 5-day Modern Well Test Analysis course.
 This highly regarded course has been attended by thousands of oil and gas, as well as geothermal professionals in many countries for more than 20 years.
 If you want more information about the course, please contact LDI Training at firstname.lastname@example.org.